 In 1976 Catherine and her husband moved to northwest Washington and almost immediately took a position as caretakers on an Arlington horse farm.
 She worked for Jeff Lee, a prominent Arabian trainer, and for Jerry Blake who specialized in Morgans.
 Under his direction, Catherine expanded her experience with driving and showed client horses in Morgan breed competition.
 Simultaneously, Catherine began to attract clients of her own and soon became a busy trainer.

 Over the years Catherine made a name for herself in the Morgan breed showing World Champions Whitestone Cricket (Trail, 1989) and Rogue Hill Coachman (Dressage, 1992) In 1993 Catherine’s rider Lorinda Massingale rode Rogue Hill Coachman to the 14-17 Hunter Pleasure World Championship.
 Sitka Spruce, selected as a foal, went on to numerous World titles in Dressage and Carriage Driving in 1993 & 1994.
 Riders Heather Hale and Haimee Engstrom finished Champion and Reserve in the 13 & Under Western Equitation World Championship in 1996 and Heather was nominated for The Everett Herald Woman of the Year in Sports.
 As recently as 2005, Sara Cleland took the Walk Trot Hunter Pleasure Reserve World Championship under Catherine’s direction.
-With only one exception, each year that Catherine has taken horses and riders to Oklahoma City they have returned with World titles.
+With only a couple of exceptions, each year that Catherine has taken horses and riders to Oklahoma City they have returned with World titles.
 Most recently, in 2017 Larriette Oien finished fifth in the Basic Western Dressage World Championship for Amateur/Jr. Exhibitors.
 Lareiette who is in her 70’s showed all four tests at this level riding side saddle and placed first in test 3 on Catherine’s horse, Jazztime Just Jamaica!